Donnie Hammond

+Career

-Hammond was born in Frederick, Maryland.
+In 1957, Hammond was born in Frederick, Maryland.
 He attended Jacksonville University in Jacksonville, Florida and was a member of the golf team.

-He turned pro in 1979 and joined the PGA Tour in 1983.
+In 1979, Hammond turned pro and joined the PGA Tour in 1983.
 Hammond earned his tour card by being medalist at the 1982 PGA Tour Qualifying School at TPC-Sawgrass by a record 14 strokes.

 Hammond has won two PGA Tour events in his career: The 1986 Bob Hope Chrysler Classic and the 1989 Texas Open.
-In winning his second PGA Tour title by 7 strokes (258) over Paul Azinger, he came within one stroke of the then-Tour scoring record.
+In winning his second PGA Tour title by seven strokes (258) over Paul Azinger, he came within one stroke of the then-Tour scoring record.
 His best finish in a major is a T-5 at the 1992 British Open.
 During his PGA Tour career, he amassed 40 top-10 finishes.

 Hammond played on the Tour from 1983 until 1998.
 After his PGA Tour career declined, he competed on what was then the Buy.com Tour, where he won once in 2000.
 On turning fifty years of age in 2007, Hammond began playing on the Champions Tour.